cossieB/playlist-cleaner/README.md

 # Playist Cleaner

 Remove deleted files from your playlists and optionally remove duplicates as well.
-Currently only .m3u playlists are supported, .pls and .asx supported will be added soon.
+Currently only .m3u .pls and .asx playlists are supported.

 ## Instructions
 1. Python is required.
 [Download](https://www.python.org/downloads/) and install.